liaoxl/SRAPC/README.md

 **Xiangli Liao**, Hongbo Xu, Yicong Zhou, Kunqian Li, Wenbing Tao, Qiuju Guo, Signal Processing, 2014

-	Abstract¡ª¡ªIn this paper, a new unsupervised segmentation method is proposed.
+	Abstract: In this paper, a new unsupervised segmentation method is proposed.
 	The method integrates the star shape prior of the image object with salient point detection algorithm.
 In the proposed method, the Harris salient point detection is first applied to the color image to obtain the initial salient points.
 A regional contrast based